About

 Presented at 6.75" x 9", the museum generously extended their permission "for the plates to be enlarged by laser printers for educational purposes only -- that is, as models for copying in classrooms or private ateliers or studios".
 Lower-quality scans of these images exist elsewhere online to download and print yourself, however those scans did not enlarge well.

-Irrespective, given their age the complete works of Charles Bargue are legally established to be in the public domain.
+Irrespective, given their age the complete works of Charles Bargue and photographs of his plates are legally established to be in the public domain

 My intention is to share the work I have already done with others in the community.
 On this site you will find high-quality full-color scans that I scanned, digitally color corrected, cropped, and upsampled myself.
 They are organized to have printed, or for you to download and print yourself.